Debugging human systems

 week 6

-Let’s move beyond soft skills and surface fixes and build your empathy infrastructure.
+Let’s move beyond soft skills and surface fixes and start engineering effective communication.